boutros/matsu/README.md

 + Complete working example querying dbpedia in docs/example.clj

 ## Limitations
-* `WHERE` keyword is not optional like in SPARQL
+* The `WHERE` keyword is not optional, like it is in SPARQL
-* Single keyword prefix is not possible, use the equivalent `BASE`-form instead
+* Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead

 There are some other limitations, but most, if not all, can easily be circumvented by interpolating raw strings with the `raw` function.